antmicro/topwrap/docs/source/examples.md

 ## Embedded GUI

-:::{admonition} Information about the embedded GUI
-:class: note

 This section extensively uses an embedded version of [Topwrap's GUI](https://github.com/antmicro/kenning-pipeline-manager) to visualize the design of all the examples.

 You can use it to explore designs, while adding new blocks, connections, nodes and hierarchies.